-The UW-Milwaukee College of Nursing prepares a diverse population of students to become science-based, compassionate, leaders through engaging educational programs across settings and levels of practice.
+The UW-Milwaukee School of Nursing prepares a diverse population of students to become science-based, compassionate, leaders through engaging educational programs across settings and levels of practice.

 Group clinical placements